Skip to content

 Paramables

-• Each analyzable VBT object (such as data, indicator, or portfolio) can now be split into items - multiple objects of the same type with only one column/group.
-This enables using VBT objects as standalone parameters and processing only a subset of information, such as symbol in a data instance or parameter combination in an indicator, at a time.
+• Each analyzable VBT object (such as data, indicator, or portfolio) can now be split into items, which are multiple objects of the same type, each containing only one column or group.
+This makes it possible to use VBT objects as standalone parameters and process only a subset of information at a time, such as a symbol in a data instance or a parameter combination in an indicator.

 Combine outputs of a SMA indicator combinatorially